cpq/bare-metal-programming-guide/README.md

 ```

 Some registers are not mapped to the MCU peripherals, but they are mapped to
 the ARM CPU configuration and control.
-For example, there is a "Reset at clock control"
+For example, there is a "Reset at clock
-unit, described in section 6 of the datasheet.
-It describes registers that
+control" unit, described in section 6 of the datasheet.
+It describes registers
-allow to set systems clock and other things.
+that allow to set systems clock and other things.

+## MCU boot process

+## Minimal firmware

+### Compilation
+### Linker script

+## Makefile: build automation

+## GCC, newlib and syscalls